andrewringler/tangible-programming/README.md

 # Tangible Programming

 Work in progress.
 Creating a tangible block-based programming environment for the MIT shape displays.
+See [Tangible Programming](http://andrewringler.github.io/tangible-programming/) for a live demo of this repo.

 Forked from [FORMation](https://github.com/xiaosquared/FORMation) by [Xiao Xiao](https://github.com/xiaosquared) and [Donald Derek](https://github.com/DonaldDerek).
 FORMation is scripting platform for prototyping with the shape displays of the Tangible Media Group, MIT Media Lab.
 Makes use of the following JavaScript libraries:
 * [3js](http://threejs.org/)